 - What’s the law on child car seats in the UK?

 - The different types of child seats

-Why do we need child car seats?
+Why do children need child car seats?

 A lot of time, money and effort is spent on making cars as safe as they can be, but child car seats provide much-needed additional protection to the developing bodies of babies and children.

-- Children (especially babies) have different proportions – with smaller limbs in relation to head size.
+- Children (especially babies) have different proportions, with smaller limbs in relation to head size.

 - Babies have their major organs located in different places.

 - Children have unformed muscles and bones.

 - Young children and babies have a higher vulnerability to injury.